 ‘I have a strong hunch that the anarchists are being deceived by the real culprits, who until now remain completely incognito’, I argued.

-‘That is the veracious mystery Bonheur.
+‘That is the veracious mystery.
 But, we shall soon discover that fact’.

 Bonheur had ordered for the city to be under a strict observance of the new curfew that was to be imposed forcefully.
 Security was increased at such renowned monuments as the Place de la Bastille, the Louvre museum, the Musée d'Orsay, the Arc de Triomphe, the Tuileries Garden, the obelisk of Luxor in the Place de la Concorde.
 The Arc de Triomphe, the Grande Arche of La Défense, the lawns of the Parc des Buttes-Chaumont, the Jardin des Plantes, and the Élysée Palace, residence of the French President, along with the Hôtel de Ville, were all included on this list of principal monuments to be safeguarded.

-‘What does this African have to do with the murders Inspector Crow?'
+‘What does this African have to do with the murders inspector?'
 Bonheur enquired.

 ‘Perchance everything Bonheur.
 You see, he could be our killer or better lead us to the killers!
 In my opinion, I have concluded that there is a secret society, who is behind these murders’, I stated.